hondaya14/raft-kotlin/docs/design.md

 ## Testing Strategy

-Use `InMemoryStableStorage`, `InMemoryRaftPeerClient`, and a deterministic `RaftScheduler` for unit and simulation tests.
+Use `InMemoryStableStorage`, `InMemoryRaftService`, and a deterministic `RaftScheduler` for unit and simulation tests.
 Each layer of the implementation maps to a distinct test surface: